bullet-train-co/magic_test/README.md

 This will:

- - Use standard Rails scaffolding to create the system test file if it doesn't already exist.
+ 1. Use standard Rails scaffolding to create the system test file if it doesn't already exist.
- - Stub out the test to include a call to `write_test_interactively`.
+ 2. Stub out the test to include a call to `write_test_interactively`.
- - Open the test in Atom.
+ 3. Open the test in Atom.
 (We'll make this configurable shortly.)
- - Start running the test.
+ 4. Start running the test.
- - Break into a debugging session in the context of the executing test.
+ 5. Break into a debugging session in the context of the executing test.
- - Open a Chrome session once you execute `visit root_path`.
+ 6. Open a Chrome session once you execute `visit root_path`.

+This results in three windows:

+ 1. *A debugger* where you can interactively write Capybara test code in the same context it would normally run.
+ 2. *A browser* where you can click around the application and have your actions automatically converted into Capybara code.
+ 3. *A editor* where you mostly just watch test code appear magically, but you can also edit it by hand should you need to.

 You're now free to type Capybara commands in the debugger and see their results in the Chrome browser.
 If you type something and you're with the result, type `ok` and hit enter to have the last line of code you wrote added to the test.